ian-barnes/ian-barnes.github.io/docs/about.md

 I live in the Findhorn eco-village / intentional community in the north of Scotland.

-My interests include bushwalking / hiking / randonnée, choral singing, playing the piano, reading as widely as possible, experimenting with visual art, philosophy & politics, psychotherapy, trauma & recovery, sexual politics, men's work...
+My interests include walking in nature, choral singing, playing the piano, reading as widely as possible, experimenting with visual art, philosophy & politics, psychotherapy, trauma & recovery, sexual politics, men's work...